Bindi Irwin Says ‘Yes To The Dress’ For Wedding To Chandler Powell, His Romantic Response

 Dad, You would be so incredibly proud of Robert.
 He has been such an amazing support during this beautiful new life chapter.
 I know you’d be beaming with pride when the time comes that he walks me down the aisle.
 I wish you could be here for these moments, but I know that your spirit lives on in us ❤️

-Bindi Irwin met Chandler Powell when the former professional wakeboarder was visiting The Australia Zoo with his family six years ago when she was just 15-years-old.
+Bindi Irwin met Chandler Powell when the former professional wakeboarder was visiting the Australia Zoo with his family six years ago when she was just 15-years-old.
 The Irwin clan run the animal sanctuary and live on the property.
 Powell now works with the Irwins at the Australia Zoo in Queensland.

 The couple has not announced an official wedding date as yet.